prep/wasmexec/README.md

 wasmexec is runtime-agnostic implementation of Go's [wasm_exec.js](https://github.com/golang/go/blob/master/misc/wasm/wasm_exec.js) in Go.
 It currently has import hooks for [wasmer](wasmerexec/), [wasmtime](wasmtimexec/) and [wazero](wazeroexec/).
 Each runtime-dedicated package has its own example of an implementation that can run any of the [examples](examples/).

 ## 1. Minimum implementation
 The `wasmexec.New()` function requires an [Instance](intance.go) interface that describes the minimum implementation of a stateful host _instance_ of the Go Wasm module.

-More simply put: whenever you instantiate a Go Wasm module, you need to wrap that up into a custom structure that implements at least this interface:
+Simply put: whenever you instantiate a Go Wasm module, you need to wrap that up into a custom structure that implements at least this interface.

 ```go
 type Instance interface {